 A celebration of the literary and personal style of Dame Muriel Spark.
-From 8 December 2017 to 13 May 2018.
+Ran from 8 December 2017 to 13 May 2018.

 Muriel Spark (1918-2006) is one of Scotland's greatest novelists.